2024 Annual Hoffman Lecture

 Claudia Rankine is an American poet, essayist, playwright and the editor of several anthologies.
 She is the author of five volumes of poetry, two plays and various essays.
 Her poems investigate many kinds of boundaries: the unsettled territory between poetry and prose, between the word and the visual image, between what it's like to be a subject and the ways we're defined from outside by skin color, economics, and global corporate culture.

-Sponsors: Comparative Literature Program, Institute for Black Intellectual and Cultural Life, African and African American Studies, Jewish Studies Program, International and Interdisciplinary Studies Office, English Department
+Sponsors: Comparative Literature Program, Institute for Black Intellectual and Cultural Life, African and African American Studies, Jewish Studies Program, International and Interdisciplinary Studies Office, English and Creative Writing Department